-Below is a list of some publications, largely geared toward research audiences.
+Below is a list of some - not all - publications, largely geared toward research audiences.
+I don't believe in posting my whole CV unless required by my job.
+If you want to see my CV, contact me.
 There are some pieces for practitioners and for general interest hiding in there as well.

 Lee, V. R. (2016).
 A knowledge analytic comparison of cued primitives when students are explaining predicted and enacted motions.
 In C. K. Looi, J. L. Polman, U. Cress, & P. Reimann (Eds.), Transforming Learning, Empowering Learners: The International Conference of the Learning Sciences (ICLS) 2016 (Vol. 1, pp. 170-177).
 Singapore: International Society of the Learning Sciences.